theDanielK/toy-robot-simulator/README.md

 ### Extra Notes
 - I have also provided examples of other tables and toys
-- This can be built into the cli application with more flags super easily
+- This can be built into the cli application with more flags